Alejandroq12/the-store/README.md

 # 📖 [The Store] <a name="about-project"></a>

-The Store is a e-commerce platform created with React.js + Redux Toolkit
+The Store is an e-commerce platform created with React.js + Redux Toolkit.

 ## 🛠 Built With <a name="built-with">HTML and CSS</a>